Hockey Canada and Hockey Alberta are dedicated to ensuring a safe and fun environment for all participants.

 - The participant is referred to a physician for diagnosis as soon as possible.

-- Once a participant, who is experiencing “concussion like symptoms” is diagnosed with a concussion, the participant is not permitted to return to play or practice/training until all of the return to play requirements are met.
+- If a participant is diagnosed with"concussion-like symptoms" or a concussion, the participant is not permitted to return to play or practice/training until all of the return to play requirements are met.

 Written clearance from a physician is required as outlined in the return to play strategy prior to returning to activity.
 A copy of this documentation is maintained as per Member/Minor Hockey Association policy and procedures.

 What is a Concussion and How does it Occur?

 Concussions are brain injuries caused by the brain moving inside of the skull.
 The movement causes damage that changes how brain cells function, leading to symptoms that can be:

 - physical (headaches, dizziness)

 A concussion can result from any impact to the head, face or neck or a blow to the body which causes a sudden jolting of the head.

 Because of the contact nature of hockey and the speed with which the game is played, the brain is vulnerable to injury.
 Trauma may occur through direct contact to the head or face or indirectly through a whiplash effect.
 Injuries to the brain are characterized by an altered state of mind.
 An altered state of mind is the key thing to look for with any head injury.

 A concussion is a common injury, but since it cannot be detected on X-rays or CT scans, concussions have been difficult to fully investigate and understand.
 Fortunately, there have been many important advances in our knowledge of concussions, including how to identify, manage and recover from a concussion.
 Although concussions are often referred to as ‘mild traumatic brain injuries’ and often resolve uneventfully, ALL concussions have the potential for serious and long-lasting symptoms and so must be treated carefully and in consultation with a physician.